Kanedaa/SWG_tool_Philips/readme.md

 Important Notes:

-    If the checkbox for the HTTP page load test is enabled, Cisco Secure Client (CSC) must be turned off.
-Otherwise, the connection will be intercepted by CSC, invalidating the results.
-    Once CSC is disabled, the connection will only be accepted by the SWG proxy if the user is behind a trusted public network.
-Ensure the network environment is compliant before running the test.
+*If Cisco Secure Client is OFF:
+The Page Load test will execute via the fastest SWG DC (determined by latency).

+*If Cisco Secure Client is ON:
+The Page Load test will execute via the current SWG DC in use.

+*If the third test is running:
+The Page Load test will execute via the SWG DC of your choice.

 Test #2: